-2022 benchmarking process
+2023 benchmarking process

-In 2022, we will benchmark 200 companies - a 'UK 100' group to be assessed in March 2022 and a 'Global 100' group to be assessed in June 2022 - all with a workforce greater than 10,000 employees.
+In 2023, we will again assess two sets of listed companies - a 'UK 100' group to be assessed in March 2023 and a 'Global 100+' group to be assessed in June 2023.
+Each benchmark assesses the largest listed companies with more than 10,000 employees: 100 companies in the 'UK 100' benchmark, 111 companies in the 'Global 100+' benchmark.1

-Each company will be assessed based on information that is publicly available at the time of the assessment.
+Every company will be assessed based on information that is publicly available at the time of the assessment.
 The evaluation will focus on the parent entity, although some credit can be given to companies managing mental health in specific regions or markets if the information is clearly available.

 After completing preliminary assessments, we will share our findings with each company individually.
-They will then have a threeweek period to come back to us with suggested amendments or to point us to any information in the public domain that we may have missed.
+They will then have a three-week period to come back to us with suggested amendments or to point us to any information in the public domain that we may have missed.
 Our Expert Advisory Panel members will undertake a final review before the results are finalised.

-Benchmark reports will be published in May (UK 100) and October (Global 100) 2022.
+Benchmark reports will be published in June (UK 100) and October (Global 100+) 2023.
 All companies will receive their finalised assessment report, with recommended actions for improvement.